Login/Register

 He studied electrical engineering at California State University Fullerton, the University of Southern California, and Stanford, specializing in electromagnetic theory, communication, engineering and signal processing.

-Steve served as assistant director of ARRL Pacific Division under Jim Maxwell W6CF, and is vice-president of the Foothills Amateur Radio Society.
-He holds ten U.S. patents and has over 50 professional publications.
+Steve is serving as vice-president of the Foothills Amateur Radio Society, and served previously as assistant director of ARRL Pacific Division.
+He has over 100 professional publications and presentations and ten patents.
 Steve has received numerous awards for professional and community volunteer activities.

 Friday August 26, 2016 - Membership Meeting